Triskelia/Bambi-Dumbtalk-Script/README.md

 I'm always looking for help to populate the script with new words, especially simple replacement for complexe words.

 - Feel free to create new issues for bugs and suggestions there: [Issue Board](https://github.com/Triskelia/Bambi-Dumbtalk-Script/issues)

+## Credits

+- [LoonyLadle](https://github.com/LoonyLadle): Some features were inspired from their [pull request](https://github.com/Triskelia/Bambi-Dumbtalk-Script/pull/2)